Sanorian/Sanorian/README.md

 ## _Languages:_
 - Python
 - Javascript
-- Some Scala
+- Scala
-- Some Java
+- Java
 - Some C++
+- Some Ruby